Euphredes/Greanleaf/README.txt

 criminal = 7

-Now, map the single number to the
+Now, map the single number to letters, using the Generator:
-Generator:

 7 = G, P, or Y

-Now, come up with a word related to the topic, "criminal," that starts with one of the available letters that the topic points to:
+Now, come up with a word related to the topic, "criminal," that starts with one of the available letters:

 G -> gypsy